course-dprep/film-runtime-ratings-genres/AI_USAGE.md

 AI_usage:
 Model: ChatGPT5
 provider: openAI
-- Understand how to correctly use a loop function in R
+- To understand how to correctly use a loop function in R
 - Determine appropriate values for 'width', 'height' and 'dpi' parameters when using 'ggsave()' to export plots
 - Improve basic codes and ideas in data-preparation/data-download, data-preparation/data-exploration, data-preparation/data-preparation, data-analysis/data-analysis, data-analysis/data-visualization
 - Improve grammar of a sentence